-subject object remoteSwitchingService1 remoteSwitchingFunction1 remoteSwitchingService2 remoteSwitchingFunction2 dividerStateService1 dividerStateFunction1 subject object remoteSwitchingService2 remoteSwitchingFunction2 remoteSwitchingService1 remoteSwitchingFunction1 dividerStateService1 dividerStateFunction1 synchronizedSwitchingService1 remoteSwitchingFunction1 synchronizedSwitchingService1 remoteSwitchingFunction2
+I.

+subject object

+remoteSwitchingService1 remoteSwitchingFunction1

+remoteSwitchingService2 remoteSwitchingFunction2

+dividerStateService1 dividerStateFunction1

-Figure 36: Results from the SPARQL query
+Figure 39: Results from the SPARQL query

-The same SPARQL query, after creating the new service synchronizedSwitchingService1, will retrieve results as shown in Figure 37.
-It is worth noting that the SPARQL engine retrieved, not only explicitly stated information (see Figure 36), but also the results based on evaluation of the SWRL rule for function inheritance.
+The same SPARQL query, after creating the new service synchronizedSwitchingService1, will retrieve results as shown in Figure 40.
+It is worth noting that the SPARQL engine retrieved, not only explicitly stated information (see Figure 39), but also the results based on evaluation of the SWRL rule for function inheritance.

-Figure 37: Updated results from the SPARQL query
+Figure 40: Updated results from the SPARQL query

 So far we have presented a semantic model defined for our example scenario.
 Having such a model in place, the user may use it to easier develop her idea, i.e., a smart phone app that controls the light at certain location in a smart building.
-By browsing throughout the model and/or by querying it (as shown in Figure 37), the user can find existing services and functions that are usable for her idea.
-In this example scenario synchronizedSwitchingService1 appears to be the one, relevant for her smart phone app.
+By browsing throughout the model and/or by querying it (as shown in Figure 40), the user can find existing services and functions that are usable for her idea.
+In this example synchronizedSwitchingService1 appears to be the one, relevant for her smart phone app.
 Hence she may just want to extend the service with her further ideas and requirements.